virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 - See the <a href="http://docs.cloudscripting.com/reference/events/" target="_blank">Events</a> list the actions can be bound to
 - Find out the list of <a href="http://docs.cloudscripting.com/reference/placeholders/" target="_blank">Placeholders</a> for automatic parameters fetching
 - Read how to integrate your <a href="http://docs.cloudscripting.com/creating-templates/custom-scripts/" target="_blank">Custom Scripts</a>
-- Learn how to customize the <a href="http://docs.cloudscripting.com/creating-templates/user-input-parameters/" target="_blank">Visual Settings</a>
+- Learn how to customize <a href="http://docs.cloudscripting.com/creating-templates/user-input-parameters/" target="_blank">Visual Settings</a>
 - Examine a bunch of <a href="http://docs.cloudscripting.com/samples/" target="_blank">Samples</a> with operation and package examples